A higher order nonconforming virtual element method for the Cahn-Hilliard equation: Virtual element discretization

-where $\stabilisation(\cdot,\cdot)$ has been defined previously in \eqref{eqn: stabilisation}, and $\beta_K$ is constant. \end{definition} \begin{remark} \corrections{ Note that the value projection will be used in the first argument of $r_h^{\element}(\cdot;\cdot,\cdot)$ in order to define the semidiscrete scheme which we delay until Section~\ref{sec: semidiscrete scheme}.
-However, we need the form as it is to be able to apply it to $u$ which is necessary for the analysis.} \end{remark} Due to Lemma \ref{eqn: projections and l2 projection result} it is immediate that the discrete forms $\ahhessianLocal(\cdot,\cdot)$ and $\ahlowerLocal(\cdot,\cdot)$ possess the standard consistency property, \corrections{implying} that whenever one of the entries in the bilinear form is a polynomial of degree $\polOrder$, the form is exact. \begin{lemma}[Polynomial consistency] For any $w_h \in \vemSpace$, it holds that
+\begin{remark} Note that in order to define the semidiscrete scheme \jsccorrections{in \eqref{eqn: semidiscrete scheme}}, the value projection \jsccorrections{onto higher order polynomials} is used in the first argument of $r_h^{\element}(\cdot;\cdot,\cdot)$.
+However, we need the form as it is \jsccorrections{introduced in Definition~\ref{defn: discrete forms}} to be able to apply it to $u$ which is necessary for the analysis. \end{remark}

+\jsccorrections{Lastly, we detail some important properties of the discrete forms, necessary for the error analysis of problem \eqref{eqn: semidiscrete scheme}.} Due to Lemma \ref{eqn: projections and l2 projection result} it is immediate that the discrete forms $\ahhessianLocal(\cdot,\cdot)$ and $\ahlowerLocal(\cdot,\cdot)$ possess the standard consistency property, \corrections{implying} that whenever one of the entries in the bilinear form is a polynomial of degree $\polOrder$, the form is exact. \begin{lemma}[Polynomial consistency] For any $w_h \in \vemSpace$, it holds that

 for all $p \in \prob_{\polOrder}(K)$. \end{lemma}

 We also have the standard stability property for the\corrections{se} forms.
 The proof is standard and is based on a scaling argument: in the conforming case it can be found for example in \cite{beirao2017stability,brenner2018virtual} and the nonconforming case is shown in \cite{mascotto2018non} but for a different choice of stabilization $\stabilisation(\cdot,\cdot)$.